-- Pressure on wheat market is likely to build up in weeks ahead due to lower demand and expected higher supply in next fifteen days from Punjab and Haryana.
-Harvesting in Gujarat and M.P is at full swing and prices will continue to dip down near MSP level. - Wheat harvesting has begun across Rajasthan, Madhya Pradesh and Gujarat and supplies will pick up in a fortnight across central, peninsular and north India.
+- Wheat harvesting has begun across Rajasthan, Madhya Pradesh and Gujarat and supplies will pick up in a fortnight across central, peninsular and north India.
 Snowfall and rains across north India are expected to ensure a good production.
 The rains in the past one week have been very beneficial for the crop in north India.
-A similar situation prevails across other parts of the country However, March is very crucial for the crop. - Govt. will start procuring wheat on 1st April in Punjab, Haryana and U.P on MSP.
+A similar situation prevails across other parts of the country However, March is very crucial for the crop. - Gujarat government has decided to procure wheat at minimum support price (MSP) from March 15, 2011.
+The government would purchase wheat at the MSP of Rs 1120 per quintal.
+The step was taken to safeguard the interests of the farmers in case of the market prices going below the MSP levels.
+Prices are likely to remain under pressure. - Around 1-3 million tons of wheat could be easily exported from India and it won't have any bearing on government's food stocks and grain availability."
+This is the best time to allow wheat exports as Indian wheat, which is comparable to Australian wheat, will fetch around Rs 15-Rs 16 per kilogram in the international markets, Decision still pending. - Govt. will start procuring wheat on 1st April in Punjab, Haryana and U.P on MSP.
 Procurement in U.P. may increase this year due to higher production.
 Even Gujarat may contribute more in this marketing season. - India's Feb.
 1 wheat stocks were at 19.4 million tons, substantially higher than a target of 8.2 million ton - India's wheat planting until Feb.
 4 rose 3% from a year earlier to a record, brightening prospects of a bumper crop.
 The wheat sowing area increased to 29.45 million hectares from 28.32 million hectares, the government data showed.
-India, the world's second-largest wheat grower, aims to produce 83.69 million tons of wheat in 2010-11, up 3.3% from the previous year - The present boom in wheat prices is likely to last till July when Northern Hemisphere new crop is harvested and new crop finds its way in the global markets.
-Plantings in several countries will be boosted by higher prices and global wheat acreage may rise 3.1% to around 224 million hectares in 2011, the London-based International Grains Council said in a report.
-Global wheat production may rise by 4% to 672 million tons .As for India timing is most crucial given the high price of domestic wheat.
-While parity at the current levels is achievable, margins will evaporate as the global wheat prices decline and the window of opportunity will vanish. - World wheat production is set to rise by about 4 per cent to 675 million tonnes in 2011-12 and oilseeds are forecast to rise 3 per cent to 317 million hectares.
+India, the world's second-largest wheat grower, aims to produce 83.69 million tons of wheat in 2010-11, up 3.3% from the previous year - Global wheat production may rise by 4% to 672 million tons .As for India timing is most crucial given the high price of domestic wheat.
+While parity at the current levels is achievable, margins will evaporate as the global wheat prices decline and the window of opportunity will vanish.
+Prices has started coming down. - World wheat production is set to rise by about 4 per cent to 675 million tonnes in 2011-12 and oilseeds are forecast to rise 3 per cent to 317 million hectares.
 ABARES says the world wheat indicator (US hard red winter, fob Gulf) will fall by 19 per cent in 2011-12 to average out at US\$250 per ton. - International market has come down but downfall will not continue due to uncertain weather and increased demand .Political unrest in many countries impacted the demand for the time being.At lower level buyings are expected from many importing nations.

-Prices are likely to trade in the range of Rs 1200 to Rs1300 in most of the cash markets depending on quality as well as regions specific conditions with steady to weak bias in near term.
+Prices are likely to trade in the range of Rs 1200 to Rs1300 in most of the cash markets depending on quality as well as regions specific conditions-with steady to weak bias in near term.
 Gains are likely to be restricted in medium term due to price curbing policy and govt.'s intention to curb inflation and augment regular supply through open market and PDS Channels.
 Increased area has heightened the hope for bumper crop production once.